 For comparison, Drake's IYRTITL album held a previous streaming record by racking up approximately 17 million streams of If You're Reading This It's Too Late in its first week, and those official numbers came via Spotify, a service with approximately 25 million paid subscribers and an additional 40 million free users for 65 million total users.
-So that would mean that Kanye accumulated roughtly three times more streams than Drake in his first week on a streaming service 1/26th the size of Spotify.
-(TIDAL is currently reporting 2.5 million subscribers, about one million of those new subscribers driven there by Kanye's album.)
+So that would mean that Kanye accumulated roughly three times more streams than Drake in his first week on a streaming service 1/26th the size of Spotify.
+(TIDAL is currently reporting 2.5 million subscribers, with about one million of those new subscribers bring driven to their service by Kanye's album.)

-If those kind of stats seem too good to be true, it's because they likely aren't true.
+If those stats seem too good to be true, it's because they likely aren't true.

 Unfortunately, Pigeons & Planes seems to have simply made a mistake in their reporting.
 According to the original TMZ story they cited, the TIDAL source told TMZ that the album has been streamed "millions" of times, not "100 million times."
 "Millions" could indeed mean 100 million, or it could mean two million, which would be a mere 98 million off.